Airplanefox77/Ralsei-Clicker/README.md

 Changelog:

-Added the background, and a "money counter" system.
+(1.0) Added the background, and a "money counter" system.

+(2.0) Added a functioning shop, where you can purchase auto clickers, to click for you.